Gallicchio-Lab/AToM-OpenMM/examples/ABFE/temoa-g1/README.md

 9 300.000000 0.400000 0.500000 0.100000 40.000000 0.000000 -28118.427490 24.677342
 9 300.000000 0.400000 0.500000 0.100000 40.000000 0.000000 -28019.335148 27.097275
 ```
-where each line is a sample (saved every 5ps in this case), the first column is the alchemical state id (λ=0 is state 0 and λ=1/2 is state 10 in this case), the second column is the set temperature, the third to the to seventh column hold the softplus alchemical parameters λ1, λ2, α, u0, and w0 (see the [paper](https://pubs.acs.org/doi/10.1021/acs.jctc.1c00266) for details), the 8th column holds the potential energy and the last column is the perturbation energy which is used to compute the free energy change (see below).
+where each line is a sample (saved every 5ps in this case), the first column is the alchemical state id (λ=0 is state 0 and λ=1/2 is state 10 in this case), the second column is the set temperature, the third to the to seventh columns hold the softplus alchemical parameters λ1, λ2, α, u0, and w0 (see the [paper](https://pubs.acs.org/doi/10.1021/acs.jctc.1c00266) for details), the 8th column holds the potential energy and the last column is the perturbation energy which is used to compute the free energy change (see below).

 The trajectories can be viewed with VMD.
 For example this will load the trajectory for replica 3 in VMD:
 ```